-Looking for a way to jazz up your dishes?
+Looking for a way to jazz up your tacos and other dishes?
 Quick pickling vegetables is a delicious and easy way to prepare a tangy condiment.
-I created this recipe for Pickled Radishes with Jalapeños as a novel way to use up some of our early spring radishes – we have quite the bumper crop.
+I created this Mexican Pickled Radishes with Jalapeños recipe as a novel way to use up some of our early spring radishes – we have quite the bumper crop.

 Health benefits of radishes

 Radishes are part of the diverse cruciferous family which also includes cabbage, cauliflower, Brussels sprouts, broccoli, kale, and more.
 They contain anti-cancer and anti-fungal properties – plus a goodly amount of vitamin C as well as other nutrients such as folate, fiber, riboflavin, potassium, copper, magnesium, B6, manganese and calcium.

 Our spring radishes